WPManageNinja/fluent-affiliate-docs/guide/admin-portal/admin-dashboard-overview.md

 #### Most Valuable Affiliate

-This section highlights your top-performing affiliates, showing their total earnings and the number of referrals they've made.
+This section highlights your top-performing [affiliates](/guide/admin-portal/managing-affiliates), showing their total earnings and the number of referrals they've made.
+You can click on any affiliate to view their detailed [profile](/guide/miscellaneous/affiliate-profile).

 #### Recent Referrals

-This section displays the most recent referrals made through your products.
+This section displays the most recent [referrals](/guide/admin-portal/managing-referrals) made through your products.
+For detailed referral tracking and management, visit the [Managing Referrals](/guide/admin-portal/managing-referrals) section.

 #### All Times

 At all times, you will see the total affiliate earnings amount and the total amount you have paid to them.
+You can manage all payment-related settings in the [Referral Settings](/guide/settings-and-customization/referral-settings) section.

 ![Admin Dashboard Overview in FluentAffiliate](/guide/public/images/admin-portal/dashboard/admin-dashboard-overview.webp)

 That's a quick overview of your Admin Dashboard in FluentAffiliate.
-It's designed to keep everything clear and easy to manage, so you can focus on growing your affiliate program.
+Want to customize how everything works?
+Check out our [General Settings](/guide/settings-and-customization/general-settings) and [Email Settings](/guide/settings-and-customization/email-settings) guides.

 If you have any questions, feel free to reach out to our [support team](https://wpmanageninja.com/support-tickets).
 We're always here to help!